 Hi [Customer Name], please provide your feedback by clicking the link.
 Thanks!

-Of course, you want to make sure that both of these review requests include a short link to your Google My Business profile.
+Of course, you want to make sure that both of these review requests include a short link to your Google Business Profile.
 Remember, the easier the process is for customers, the more reviews you’ll get.

-In order to get Google reviews, you’ll need to claim your Google My Business (GMB) profile.
-Your GMB profile will show up when someone searches for your business’s name on search engines.
+In order to get Google reviews, you’ll need to claim your Google Business Profile.
+Your Business Profile will show up when someone searches for your business’s name on search engines.
 It looks something like this:

-There’s one big reason why Google My Business matters: SEO.
+There’s one big reason why your Google Business Profile matters: SEO.
 Google My Business is crucial for getting your business discovered by new customers.
-According to Moz, Google My Business is the single largest factor determining your business’s local search ranking.
+According to Moz, the Google Business Profle is the single largest factor determining your business’s local search ranking.